 - Missing the “squeeze”: In a vaginal birth, the baby’s chest is compressed as it passes through the birth canal, helping to squeeze fluid from the lungs.
 This does not happen during a C-section.

 - Transient Tachypnea of the Newborn (TTN): A C-section performed before labor begins can sometimes lead to a temporary condition called “wet lung,” or TTN.
 This is because the baby’s body may not have received the full hormonal signals that help the lungs absorb amniotic fluid.
 TTN is usually mild and resolves on its own.
+A baby should be monitored in the hospital until TTN resolves.

 When To Worry About Infant Congestion?

 While congestion often sounds worrying, it’s usually normal for babies and doesn’t always mean they’re sick.
 Still, you should contact your pediatrician if your baby’s symptoms persist or worsen.
 Difficulty breathing can indicate a more serious issue, so it’s essential to monitor associated symptoms.
-7
+11

 These can include: